crossplane/crossplane/design/design-doc-composition.md

 key.
 The other two details don't specify a `name`, and thus it is inferred that the `fromConnectionSecretKey` is the same as the required detail name.

-Note that this contract could be satisfied by more than one composed resource, as long as each required detail is satisfied exactly once.
-In the below example the first composed resource satisfies the requirement for a username and password, while the second satsifies the requirment for an endpoint.
+Note also that this contract could be satisfied by more than one composed resource, as long as each required detail is satisfied exactly once.
+In the below example the first composed resource satisfies the requirement for a username and password, while the second satisfies the requirement for an endpoint.

 ```yaml
 apiVersion: apiextensions.crossplane.io/v1alpha1